alcf-lidar/alcf/README.md

 lidar profiles, so that cloud statistics such as cloud occurrence can be compared between the model and observations.

-A number of common ALCs and model formats (CMIP5, AMPS) are supported and support for a new format can be added by writing a short read function in Python or converting the ALC and model data to the ALCF NetCDF format (described below).
+A number of common ALCs and model formats (CMIP5, MERRA2, AMPS) are supported and support for a new format can be added by writing a short read function in Python or converting the ALC and model data to the CMIP5 standard.

 <!--
 The scientific part of ALCF is documented in the following paper: